youkoutaku/youkoutaku/README.md

-### Hi there, I'm YouKoutaku 👋
+### Hi there 👋
-楊 広沢
+---
+### About me
+-  Young/ You Koutaku(JP)/ Yang Guangze(CN)

-I'm a learning student in a Japanese university from China.
-My major is Mechanical Systems Engineering.
-And I'm interested in working with embedded development & AI algorithms & Robot & Computer Vision, and want to try new things.
-I am keen to share some of my learning notes and learn from those who are outstanding.
+- 🎓 I'm a learning student in [Ibaraki University→](https://www.ibaraki.ac.jp/) from China.
+My major is [Mechanical Systems Engineering→](http://nyushi.eng.ibaraki.ac.jp/department_intro/#p001)
+- 🔥 Interested in working with embedded development & AI algorithms & Robot & Computer Vision, and want to try new things.
+- ⭐ I'm keen to share some of my learning notes and learn from those who are outstanding.
 - 🔭 I’m currently working on my graduation research.
-- 🌱 I’m currently learning Web Development & Deeplearning, and so on.(春休み)
+- 🌱 I’m currently learning Web Development & Deeplearning, and so on.
 - 💬 If you Ask me about studying in Japan.
 - 📧 How to reach me: yangguangze1999@outlook.com
 - 😄 Hobby: